 No?
 (I must say, neither do most people.)

 They are muscles that act opposite to one another.
 The easiest example is your biceps and your triceps: in order to bend your elbow you need to contract your biceps.
 But if your triceps is still holding on, then you’ll simply stiffen your arm.
 What actually happens when you bend your elbow is you contract your biceps AND relax your triceps.
-And this happens as a reflex – it’s automatic, and this happens throughout your body, front to back.
+And this happens as a reflex – it’s automatic, and this happens throughout your body.

 What impact does that have on my posture?